Islandora/documentation/docs/technical-documentation/rest-signposting.md

 ### Referenced Taxonomy Terms

 Entity reference fields for taxonomy terms get special handling.
 The taxonomy terms used to tag content are exposed as link headers with `rel="tag"` and a title equal to the taxonomy term's display label.
-If the term has an external uri in a controlled vocabulary, then that uri is provided.
-Otherwise, the local Drupal uri is provided.
+If the term has an external URI in a controlled vocabulary, then that URI is provided.
+Otherwise, the local Drupal URI is provided.
 For example, if a piece of content is tagged with `taxonomy/term/1`, which has a display label of "Example Term", then the link header returned in a GET or HEAD response would look like

 `Link: <http://example.org/taxonomy/term/1>; rel="tag"; title="Example Term"`